jbiglangawa/frontend-app/README.md

 # frontend-app

+This app is built with Vanilla Javascript, HTML and CSS.
-Vite is used as a scaffold to create an HTML-Based app faster
+Vite is used as a scaffold to create an HTML-Based app faster.
+Bootstrap is included but Javascript functionalities is not implemented.
+Only Category Dropdown uses Bootstrap.

 # Getting Started